30 August 2009

 Just as the name Wells Fargo went into the American psyche, so the name Cobb and Co became known by every school child across Australia.
 New Blog described a Queensland museum dedicated to this company in Team visits Cobb and Co museum in Toowoomba.

-Cobb and Co Museum,
+Cobb and Co Museum, Toowoomba Qld

 The expansion into New Zealand was sensible.
-In 1861, the discovery of gold in Gabriel's Gully in Otago prompted yet another gold rush, including Australian gold-diggers who sailed for Dunedin.
+In 1861, the discovery of gold in Gabriel's Gully in Otago prompted another gold rush, including Australian gold-diggers who sailed for Dunedin.
 Among these was the Cobb & Co. coach proprietor Charles Cole, who had been running the Ballarat service.
 Cole landed in Dunedin in 1861 with a coach, 5 wagons, a buggy and dozens of horses.
 Almost immediately Cobb and Co's first coach left the Provincial Hotel Dunedin for the Police Commissioner's Camp at Gabriel's Gully, as described by Otago Goldfields Heritage Trust blog in Dunstan Trail.
-The initial journey took three days, but the time was soon reduced to a one day trip by the introduction of stables and relays of horses.
+The initial journey took 3 days, but the time was soon reduced to a day trip by the introduction of stables and relays of horses.
 There was usually an overnight stop at Styx where the lock-up was built to protect the gold bullion.

 We can find unexpected snippets of Cobb and Co history all over the blogosphere.
 The Humble Blog who wrote about The Coffee Palace in Barwon Heads.
 After describing boating, fishing, picnic parties and other touristy pleasures, visitors in the 1890s were invited to visit the lake.
 People wanting to participate had to apply to the manager of Cobb and Co. who had well-appointed stables and horses.
 Coaches left Geelong twice daily, at 9AM and 2PM, during the summer season.
 Poetry Galore blog included The Lights Of Cobb and Co., written by one of Australia’s most loved poets, Henry Lawson.
 It was stirring stuff.
 And art historians have argued that with his revolutionary approach to depicting the Australian bush and our light, Tom Roberts’ Bailed Up was a painting that helped define Australia’s national identity.